Blog

 I met Emel and Vagia again at our CIF Farewell Party in Utrecht, where we talked about our experiences.
 I would like to thank everyone at CIF Netherlands for organising our programme and supporting us during that time.
 I definitely will come back to the Netherlands.

-Een Nederlandse deelneemster in Japan (Hélene Vollaard, 2015)
+Een Nederlandse deelneemster in Japan (Hélene, 2015)

 Cultuur is bepalend voor wat werkt